geosolutions-it/MapStore2/docs/user-guide/managing-groups.md

 ## Attributes

-On the *Attributes* tab the admin can associate attributes to user group.
+On the *Attributes* tab the admin can associate some attributes to user groups.
 By default MapStore allows to enter a "notes" attribute for each group.
+The attributes list can be configured by editing the [plugin configuration](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.GroupManager) in `localConfig.json`.

 <img src="../img/managing-groups/notes.jpg" class="ms-docimage"/>